-If the user clicks on the outcome in the “Details” column, presented as hyperlink, new window will pop up with detailed information for the activities that do not meet the specified requirement.
+If the user clicks on the outcome in the “Details” column, presented as a hyperlink, a new window will pop up with detailed information for the activities that do not meet the specified requirement.

 DYNAMIC CRITERIA LIMITS FOR DCMA 14-POINT SCHEDULE ASSESSMENT

 A DCMA 14-Point Schedule Assessment report is created by predefined parameters.
-However, in ScheduleReader™ a users can modify these settings and insert their own, project specific criteria.
+However, in ScheduleReader™ users can modify these settings and insert their own, project-specific criteria.
 Using the formatting functionality, they can change the range criteria for all fourteen metrics.

 The steps to change the report’s metrics are as follows: